 Volume One Introduction

-The images of Volume One leave much to the imagination, imparting a subtle impression on the viewer rather than provoking a reaction.
+The images of Volume One of this erotic art photography book leave much to the imagination, imparting a subtle impression on the viewer rather than provoking a reaction.

 In the canon of human beauty, there is an array of features and body types.
 This collection is curated from a narrow band of that spectrum, based on my perspective.
 I neither create nor document elegance, but pay homage to it.
 My images are a glimpse at an alternate reality, not a captured moment from life.
 Although the camera is thought of as not lying, it is always my intention to create a fiction that exists in my mind, not that which exists in front of the lens.
 The women I collaborate with are equally complicit in this masquerade, as an actor on a stage might take an audience willingly to suspend disbelief—to see her as the character whom she portrays.
 I prefer an image that becomes more interesting as it is studied to one that relies on a sudden visual impact.
 Striving for this elusive goal is a process of constant evolution.

 Photographers have many tools available to orchestrate illusion: modified lighting, lenses that distort, and software.
 Despite a plethora of possibilities, my images use one of two techniques that I have developed.
 One I call “false color” and the other is “tonal manipulation”.
 False color can, initially, appears like a normal image, but the coloration is other worldly.
 Tonal manipulations may look black and white, but have a range of subtle hues.